CloudLabs-MCW/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The Frontend host link is called out.](images/image318.png "Frontend host")

     Keep this browser tab open, you will return to it later in the lab.

+    > Note: Be sure to use HTTP to access the Azure Front Door frontend host URL.
+The lab configurations only supports HTTP for Front Door since WebVM1 and WebVM2 are only set up for HTTP support, not HTTPS (no SSL\TLS).

     > **Note:** If you get a "Our services aren't available right now" error (or a 404-type error) accessing the web application, then continue with the lab and come back to this later.
 Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".
     >